MTK911/KHATA/README.md

 ## The necessary
 1. Change Username and Password(Make sure it is SHA256) in configuration file
 2. Change Key and IV in configuration file for encryption
-3. Change file name in configuration file
+3. Change file name of logs and responder in configuration file
 4. Change random1 and random2 variable
 5. Make sure catch.php has permission to write in directory